-Students are required to withdraw from the college through established procedures.
+Students who choose to withdraw from the college must do so through established procedures.
 Failure to withdraw properly may lead to forfeiting the opportunity to continue college attendance in the future.
-While classes are in session students must initiate the procedure at the Learning Center.
-It is recommended that a student contemplating withdrawal after the start of classes should first consult the Learning Center staff before initiating the withdrawal process.
-Prior to the start of classes students should begin at Registration Services.
+While classes are in session students must initiate the procedure by completing the appropriate form through their my.sunysullivan.edu account.
+It is recommended that a student contemplating withdrawal after the start of classes should first consult with their advisor or a member of the Learning Center staff before initiating the withdrawal process.